hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

 Cumulative Distribution OPE
 ----------
-The following shows the example of estimating cumulative distribution function of the trajectory-wise rewards and its statistics.
+The following shows the example of estimating cumulative distribution function of the trajectory-wise rewards and its statistics using Cumulative Distribution OPE estimators :cite:`huang2021off` :cite:`huang2022off` :cite:`chandak2021universal`.

 .. code-block:: python